Basic Operations and Concepts

 B. Communicate about technology with appropriate terminology.

-• Use basic technology vocabulary as needed.
+• Use basic technology vocabulary in daily practice.

 A. Identify the specific uses for various types of technology and digital resources.

-• Create a text document.
+• Create and present a multimedia presentation.

-• Create a digital image.
+• Capture and edit a digital image.

 B. Use content-specific tools, software, and simulations to complete projects.